官方社群在线客服官方频道防骗查询货币工具

 Here are five things to complete to get attendees prepared for your meeting:

 Send invitations in advance: Meetings should not be rushed.
 Nobody enjoys being invited to a meeting on the same day.
-Therefore, a meeting request email should be sent out at least 2–3 days.
+Therefore, meeting request email should be sent out at least 2–3 days.
 You can use social listening tools to analyze how your attendees would like to receive the invitation and what they want to discuss to make your meeting more productive.

 Distribute an agenda: A meeting with no plan is nothing more than a free-for-all.
 Make a schedule and give it to the attendees to be ready to debate the issues.